Telepsychiatry at CAMH

 Clients must be notified that the consultation will take place via videoconference.
 Our Telepsychiatry Service is NOT a crisis service.
 Clients who are experiencing a mental health crisis should go to their nearest emergency department.

-Ongoing treatment or therapy is not currently offered through the Telemental Health program.
+Ongoing treatment or therapy is not currently offered through TeleMental Health Service.

 CAMH is a teaching hospital committed to research in the field of mental health and addictions.
 As part of our ongoing efforts to improve client care and program development, CAMH Telepsychiatry may invite clients to participate in research and quality improvement initiatives.